 Exclusion list.
-This list is used for private debt instruments and is in line with international standards set forth by development finance institutions like the IFC (International Finance Corporation) and FMO (Dutch Entrepreneurial Development Bank).
+To prevent negative environmental or social impacts, Symbiotics applies a strict exclusion list to all investments.
+This list, aligned with international standards such as those of the IFC (International Finance Corporation) and FMO (Dutch Entrepreneurial Development Bank).
 The objective is to ensure that the Target Investees do not finance activities included in the Standard Exclusion list or activities included in the specific supplement to the Exclusion list required by the specific AIF.
 Specifically, Investees are prohibited to perform themselves or to finance any borrower involved in the activities listed in the Exclusion list.